-- Describe the current agricultural module in the Nile Basin DSS. - Describe the existing regional agricultural models: how they are structured (major modules), what questions they address and how detailed they are. - Assess the readiness of the data base for each selected model to be applied in the Nile Basin countries. - For each selected model, prepare the major adjustments to be made in (i) methodology; (ii) modeling blocks; and (iii) data base for all Nile Basin countries. - Evaluate the readiness for connecting each model with the current agricultural module under the NBI-DSS.
+• Describe the current agricultural module in the Nile Basin DSS.

-Prepare (i) TOR and (ii) Roadmap to carry out activities for strengthening the DSS agricultural module by RATP during the implementation phase (Nov.
+- Describe the existing regional agricultural models, including their structure (major modules), objectives and level of detail. - Assess the readiness of the database for each selected model to be applied in the Nile Basin countries. - For each selected model, identify the major adjustments to be made in (i) methodology; (ii) modeling blocks; and (iii) database for all Nile Basin countries. - Evaluate the readiness for connecting each model with the current agricultural module under the NBI-DSS. - Prepare (i) TOR and (ii) Roadmap to carry out activities for strengthening the DSS agricultural module that RATP developed during the implementation phase (Nov.
 2009 - June 2012)

-These tasks basically follow up the outcomes of the RAPT-DSS Workshop in Addis Ababa, 2009 and they also refer to the Nile Basin DSS documentation and other relevant project outcomes.
-This report describes the outputs from these tasks, with an emphasis on the model and data assessment and a roadmap to carry out the suggested activates.
+These tasks basically follow up on the outcomes of the 2009 RATP-DSS Workshop in Addis Ababa, 2009; they are also based on the Nile Basin DSS documentation and other relevant project documents, as well as communications with RATP and WRPM staff and personnel from international development agencies such as the World Bank, the Food and Agricultural Organization (FAO), as well as several international research agencies.
+This report describes the results for these six tasks, with an emphasis on the model and data assessment as well as a roadmap for carrying out the suggested activities.